What if GW190425 did not produce a black hole promptly?: Kilonova Light Curves

 \section{Kilonova Light Curves}

-Based on the ejecta properties extracted from the simulations, we compute synthetic, broadband kilonova light curves during the first few days after the merger.
-We assume the kilonova emission to be powered by the radioactive decay of freshly synthesized $r$-process elements in the ejecta, while we neglect possibly spin-down energy injection which would have resulted in a merger nova that can be significantly brighter than kilonovae \citep{Yu:2013kra, Metzger:2013cha, Kisaka:2015vma, Murase:2017snw, Wang:2023qww}.
+Based on the available ejecta properties extracted from the simulations, we compute synthetic, broadband kilonova light curves during the first few days after the merger.
+We assume the kilonova emission to be powered by the radioactive decay of freshly synthesized $r$-process elements in the ejecta, while we neglect possibly spin-down energy injection which would have resulted in a merger nova that can be significantly brighter than kilonovae \citep{Yu:2013kra, Metzger:2013cha, Kisaka:2015vma, Murase:2017snw, Sarin:2022wby, Ai:2022pig, Wang:2023qww}.
 Thus, we consider our prediction as a robust lower limit for the electromagnetic counterpart.
-We employ \texttt{xkn}, a multi-component, anisotropic kilonova model, presented in Ricigliano et al. (in preparation) and based on the framework first described and implemented in \citet{Martin:2015hxa} and \citet{Perego:2017wtu}.
+We employ \texttt{xkn}, a multi-component, anisotropic kilonova model, presented in \citet{Ricigliano:2023svx} and based on the framework first described and implemented in \citet{Martin:2015hxa} and \citet{Perego:2017wtu}.
 In contrast to the original version, \texttt{xkn} computes the light curves starting from a solution of the diffusion equation for photon radiation emitted at the photosphere, obtained using a semi-analytical approach first proposed by \citet{Wollaeger:2017ahm}.
-Ricigliano et al. (in preparation) extended this solution by including composition and time dependent radioactive heating rates, thermalization efficiencies and opacities, and by accounting for the contribution to the emission coming from the external, optically thin layers of the ejecta.
+The model employs a self-similar homologous density profile, which is expected to well describe the ejecta profile at the time of the kilonova emission \citep[see, e.g.,][]{PhysRevD.107.023016}. \citet{Ricigliano:2023svx} extended this solution by including composition and time dependent radioactive heating rates, thermalization efficiencies and opacities, and by accounting for the contribution to the emission coming from the external, optically thin layers of the ejecta. \texttt{xkn} requires as input of each component the total ejecta mass, the average expansion velocity and the gray opacity, as well as the angular distribution of these quantities.
+Moreover, the model uses heating rates that are parametrized in terms of the three quantities that determine the nucleosynthesis in the homologously expanding ejecta, namely the electron fraction, the specific entropy and the expansion timescale \citep{Hoffman:1996aj}.
+This approach was also adopted in \citet{Wu:2021ibi}\citep[see e.g.][for similar fits.]{Lippuner:2015gwa, Setzer:2022nqs}